Best Places to Retire Overseas

 - And much more!

-The biggest cost of living or retiring overseas can be visiting all the places that interest you.
+The biggest cost of finding your best place to retire overseas can be visiting all the places that interest you.
 That’s fine if you can afford it, but it isn’t necessary.
-Our videos are practically like being there.
+Our videos are practically like being there — or even better, if you don’t easily meet and talk to new people about what it’s really like to live where they live.

 You can either guess and go.